Hot Cross Buns

 Cover with lightly oiled clingfilm (or I prefer uncovered in the turned-off oven with the bowl of boiled water) and leave to rise again for another hour or so until puffed up into proper bun size – they don’t rise any more when cooking, like cakes do.

 Preheat the oven to 180c regular bake.

+Only do this just before you pipe the buns, or the mixture goes claggy.
 Stir the flour, baking powder, water and sugar together with a fork to form a smooth paste.
 Add to a piping bag with a small round nozzle (or a snaplock bag with a tiny corner cut off).
 Pipe thin crosses on top of each bun.